Have you ever wondered why we need to use a calibrated thermometer to monitor food temperatures regularly or at a set time?

 - The reference standard used to calibrate the thermometer, for example, is the ice bath or ice point.

-- The verification result, is the thermometer have passed or failed results based on the calculated error?
+- The verification result, Does the thermometer have passed or failed results based on the calculated error?

 There are also requirements in calibration that we need to meet in order to support the in-house calibration of our food thermometers, these are: